vaastav/CS416-Tanks/report/REPORT.md

 ### Node Failures

 Heartbeats, which are sent using TCP, are used for two-way connection monitoring amongst peers.
-Which player node initially calls `Register()` (defined below) determines which node among two peers will send heartbeats and which will receive them.One player node attempts to send a heartbeat every 2 seconds.
+Which player node initially calls `Register()` (defined below) determines which node among two peers will send heartbeats and which will receive them.
+One player node attempts to send a heartbeat every 2 seconds.
 The player node receiving the heartbeats records the time at which each heartbeat is received.
 Depending on whether the node is sending or receiving heartbeats, if either (1) the sent heartbeat returns with an error or times out, or (2) it has been longer than 2 seconds since the last heartbeat has been received, the node will test the connection.
 If the test returns with an error or times out, the node is considered disconnected.
 The failed node is removed from the peers list, as well as its sprite from the game, the server is notified so that it ceases returning the node as a viable peer, and finally, a notification of the node's failure is flooded throughout the network.
 Player nodes that receive the notification will then also remove the disconnected player from their local game.

 The server monitors player nodes that have been reported as disconnected, regularly testing its connection to the node.
 In the event that a node is found to have reconnected, the server prompts the reconnected node to clear its peers list.
 The reconnected node will then behave as if a newly joined node, calling the server to get new peers.
-In this way our system handles transitory disconnections, in addition to outright failures.
+In this way our system handles transitory disconnections in addition to outright failures.

 ### Stats Collection